skyguy94/dynamic-wrapper/README.md

 ClassWithoutInterface realObject = actor.AsReal<ClassWithoutInterface>();
 ```

-That is all there is too this utility.
-Stop writing wrapper classes, and do something more productive with your time.
+That is all there is to this utility.
+Stop writing wrapper classes and do something more productive with your time.